Choose a subject of interest

 SAFE'n'SOUND® is intended for acoustical and added fire resistance in interior wall applications.
 Interior walls have no R-value requirements so R-value information is not tracked or published for SAFE'n'SOUND®.
-We recommend COMFORTBATT® and ROXUL Plus® be used in applications requiring thermal value.
+We recommend COMFORTBATT® be used in applications requiring thermal value.

 Is a vapor barrier required on all applications using mineral wool insulation?

-A vapor barrier is only required when the application involves an exterior wall.
+A vapor barrier is only required when the application involves an exterior wall and is required by code.
 A vapor barrier is meant to block water vapor transfer from the warm side and condense on the cold side of the wall.
 A vapor barrier is always attached to the warm side.

 Will ROXUL insulation products pass building code inspections?

-Yes, the insulation will pass building code inspections as ROXUL tests to CAN/ULC S-702 Standard For Mineral Fibre Thermal Insulation For Buildings, and ASTM C665 Standard Specification for Mineral-Fiber Blanket Thermal Insulation for Light Frame Construction and Manufactured Housing as required by the NBCC (National Building Code of Canada), the ICC (International Code Council) and IBC (International Building Code) .
-In addition, there are CCMC numbers on the COMFORTBATT® and ROXUL Plus® products.
+Yes, the insulation will pass building code inspections as ROXUL tests to CAN/ULC S-702 Standard For Mineral Fibre Thermal Insulation For Buildings, and ASTM C665 Standard Specification for Mineral-Fiber Blanket Thermal Insulation for Light Frame Construction and Manufactured Housing as required by the NBCC (National Building Code of Canada), the ICC (International Code Council) and IBC (International Building Code).
+In addition, there are CCMC numbers on ROXUL COMFORTBATT® products.
 As a result, ROXUL has met all the criteria needed for Canadian and United States residential codes.

 Can I use COMFORTBATT® in my attic?

 Yes, COMFORTBATT® is designed for your exterior walls and attics.
-Code requirements for attic R-value will vary from province to province, although, R-40 is quite common.
+Code requirements for attic R-value will vary by region, although, R-40 is quite common.
 To achieve R-40 in your attic using COMFORTBATT®, it is recommended to use two layers of R-22 for a total of R-44.
 Lay the first batt between the roof trusses, then the second layer perpendicular to the first so as to cover up the roof trusses.

 How much clearance is needed when insulating around pot/recessed lights?

-Insulating around pot lights can vary by manufacturer, as well as the type of pot light and it may be covered under your local building codes.
+Insulating around pot lights can vary by manufacturer, as well as the type of pot light being installed.
+This information may be covered under your local building codes.
 ROXUL has no set requirements for insulating around pot lights and would always recommend following the manufacturers recommendations and/or your local building codes.

 Can wet insulation be reused after drying?